song31/comix-server/INSTALL.md

 ## Installation using installer

-- Download install.sh using the following link: <https://github.com/song31/comix-server/blob/master/install.sh>.
+- Download comix-server-master.zip using the following link: <https://github.com/song31/comix-server/archive/master.zip>.

-- Copy install.sh to your *manga* directory using whatever protocol you like.
+- Unzip the comix-server-master.zip you downloaded and copy install.sh and uninstall.sh to your *manga* directory using whatever protocol you like.
+You don't need to copy other files.
+The installer will download necessary files on the Synology server.

 - Connect to your Synology NAS as *root* using an SSH client such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).